Raja Vikramarka (2021 film): Plot

 A flashback episode reveals that Chakravarthy has an enmity with Guru Narayan.
 When Chakravarthy was an IPS officer, he attacked and annihilated the gang of Guru Narayan, who used to carry out contract killings under the disguise of Maoism.
 Chakravarthy shoots Guru Narayan, who escapes but is hospitalized in a comatose condition.
-After waking up from a 15 year-coma, Guru Narayan wished to destroy Chakravarthy's goodwill in public executed the current plan.
-Guru Narayan, who is now in jail, negotiates Kanthi's release in exchange for his release.
+After waking up from a 15-year coma, Guru Narayan wished to destroy Chakravarthy's goodwill in public and executed the current plan.
+Guru Narayan, who is now in jail, negotiates Kanthi's release in exchange for his own release.
 Vikram realizes that Guru Narayan wants to kill Kanthi in front of Chakravarthy and escapes, which makes him morally wounded and challenges the entire department.

 Chakravarthy accompanies him along with Govind, who wants to free his daughter without letting him escape.
-In an unfortunate turn of events, Chakravarthy accidentally gets killed in the hands of Govind.
+In an unfortunate turn of events, Chakravarthy accidentally gets killed at the hands of Govind.
 An enraged Vikram chases and kills Guru Narayan, who is trying to escape.
-Kanthi still remains with the kidnappers.
-On his deathbed, Chakravarthy reveals that Kanthi told him about Vikram, and he accepted their relationship, Vikram promises to save Kanthi, then Chakravarthy advises him not to leave anyone who involved in the conspiracy.
+Kanthi remains with the kidnappers.
+On his deathbed, Chakravarthy reveals that Kanthi told him about Vikram, and he accepted their relationship.
+Vikram promises to save Kanthi, then Chakravarthy advises him not to leave anyone involved in the conspiracy.

-It is revealed that Govind is Guru Narayan's son and the mastermind behind the kidnap.
+It is revealed that Govind is Guru Narayan's son and the mastermind behind the kidnapping.
 It is revealed that he killed Chakravarthy on purpose but passed it off as an accident.
 Oblivious to this, Vikram is on his way to nab the criminals.
 Meanwhile, the enraged Govind attempts to kill Kanthi for killing his father and calls Vikram under a disguise to kill Kanthi on hearing of him.
-While talking with Govind, Vikram finds out a minor clue, which is a news channel regular tune.
+While talking with Govind, Vikram finds a minor clue: a news channel regular tune.
 Then he goes to the office and announces Rs 10 Crores (the insurance amount of Chakravarthy) in exchange for Kanthi to lure the kidnappers.
 While Govind does not bother about the money and wants to kill her, his gang convinces him to get the money.
-After a cat and mouse game in a final confrontation, Vikram recognizes Govind as the mastermind, saves Kanthi, arrests the kidnappers, and kills Govind.
+After a cat-and-mouse game in a final confrontation, Vikram recognizes Govind as the mastermind, saves Kanthi, arrests the kidnappers, and kills Govind.